Adityaj08/thinkflow-ai/README.md

 - Added copy diagram to clipboard button with watermark support
 - Fixed slideshow mode to properly re-render and show node labels

+### Toast & Notifications (Dec 2024)
+- Integrated Sonner for toast notifications with glassmorphism styling
+- Added promise-based toasts for async operations
+- Improved error and success feedback throughout the app

 ## Acknowledgments

 - **Mermaid.js** for the amazing diagramming library.